camdenboren/alc-calc/README.md

 Until then, the only way to install alc-calc is to first build it from source by following the manual instructions in [App Bundles](#app-bundles)

+> [!NOTE]
+> Though I sign both `alc-calc.app` and `alc-calc.dmg` for macOS users, you'll still need to whitelist alc-calc before installing since I'm not paying $99 to notarize binaries for something no one else uses.
+This can be done by attempting to open `alc-calc.dmg` then navigating to: `System Settings -> Privacy and Security -> Security`, and clicking: `Open Anyway`.
+Repeat this step once you attempt to run alc-calc after installing, and then you should be able to run alc-calc like normal

 ## Build

 ### Nix